On arithmetic intersection numbers on self-products of curves: Lower bounds for the self-intersection number

 This is exactly the first bound in the theorem.
 For the two bounds for $g=3$ and $g=4$, we choose $r=4$, $m=(1,1,1,1)$, $\alpha=\frac{\omega}{2g-2}$ and

 Again, we obtain by applying Theorems \ref{mainthm} and \ref{generallowerbound}

-We obtained this expression by evaluating the formula in Theorem \ref{mainthm} with the help of a computer.
+We obtained this expression by evaluating the formula in Theorem \ref{mainthm} with the help of a computer and also by a long computation by hand.
 The bounds in the theorem follow by putting in $g=3$ respectively $g=4$. \end{proof} One may ask, whether in general the choice

 for $r$ even leads to good bounds for $\hat{\omega}^2$.
 But this turns out to be not the case.
 For $g\ge 5$, the bound $\hat{\omega}^2\ge\frac{g-1}{2g+1}\varphi(X)$ is always better.